WELCOME HERE.

 It’s easy on the nervous system and it promotes insight.

-You can read more here about why I work this way.
+You can read more here about why counseling and coaching by email is so effective.

 walk in the woods